Michaelangel007/perl_crap_reference/README.md

     }
  ```

-3. Compute a FNV1a hash on-the-fly
+3. Inline the hash generation

  Since FNV1a is so tiny, we can manually inline it: